Oma's Thüringer Klösse - Potato Dumplings Made Raw Grated Potatoes

 Instructions:

-1. Make croutons by cutting bread into small cubes and browning in 2 tbsp butter.
+1. Make croutons by cutting the bread into small cubes and browning them in 2 tablespoons (28 grams) butter.
+Set aside.

-2. Bring a large pot of water with 3 teaspoons salt to a boil.
+2. Bring a large pot of water with 3 teaspoons (18 grams) salt to a boil.
 Cover and keep at a low simmer.

-3. Bring milk to boil in a small pot.
-Add ½ teaspoon salt, 2 tablespoons butter, and Cream of Wheat.
-Simmer and stir until mixture forms a ball and leaves sides of pan.
-Remove from heat and cover to keep warm.
+3. Bring the milk to a boil in a small pot.
+Add the remaining 2 tablespoons (28 grams) butter and ½ teaspoon (3 grams) salt along with the CREAM OF WHEAT.
+Simmer and stir until the mixture forms a ball and leaves the sides of the pan.
+Remove from the heat and cover to keep warm.

-4. Peel and grate potatoes into a large bowl of cold water.
-Put grated potatoes into cheesecloth or clean kitchen towel and squeeze out as much liquid as possible, catching the liquid in a bowl.
+4. Peel and grate the potatoes into a large bowl of cold water.
+Put the grated potatoes in a cheesecloth or clean kitchen towel and squeeze out as much liquid as possible, catching the liquid in a bowl.

-7. Gently drop into simmering salt water and simmer, uncovered, for about 15 to 20 minutes.
-They should be floating on top indicating that they are done.
+8. Gently drop the dumplings into the simmering water and simmer, uncovered, for about 15 to 20 minutes.
+They should float to the top to indicate they are done.

-8. Remove with a slotted spoon and serve, especially with meat and gravy!
+9. Remove the dumplings with a slotted spoon and serve, especially with meat and gravy!

 Notes/Hints: